B2B Research Essentials to Grow a Supply Chain Business

 • and preferences on how to learn about new products or services.

-Concept testing can help you answer big questions like:
+Concept testing can help inform you about strategic decisions:

 Is there a demand for your product or service?

-When a company embarks on quantitative B2B international market research, it really wants to gather the hard data or numbers from a sample size that is a statistically significant portion of its target audience.
-The results are designed to help the business make better decisions about product development, pricing, and distribution, which will lead to greater profits and lower costs in the long run.
+When a company embarks on business research like quantitative B2B international market research, it really wants to gather the hard data or numbers from a sample size that is a statistically significant portion of its target audience.
+The results are designed to help the business make better product development, pricing, and distribution decisions, leading to greater profits and lower costs in the long run.
 Quantitative research may be in the form of a phone interview or, more typically, online surveys.

 When is the best time to conduct B2B research?

 The general rule is that the sooner you conduct the research, the better.
-For example, if you’re beginning a new business or launching a new product, it’s always a good idea to conduct some B2B market research before you invest a great deal of time and money pursuing a particular direction.
+For example, if you’re beginning a new business or launching a new product, it’s always a good idea to conduct some B2B market research before you invest much time and money in pursuing a particular direction.

 Best Time for B2B Research

-The second issue with timing has to do with the scheduling of the actual research.
+The second issue with timing is the scheduling of the actual research.
 Practical considerations such as when a budget is available or renewed or how work plans are put in place may dictate beginning a project at the start of a calendar year or a specific quarter.

-Another factor may be when you actually need the research results.
-For example, if the results are scheduled to be presented at the company’s shareholder meeting or during a specific customer conference, you’ll need to backtrack to determine the timing of the actual research.
+Another factor is when you actually need the research results.
+For example, if the results are scheduled to be presented at the company’s shareholder meeting, during a specific customer conference, or during the peak time for the industry community, you’ll need to backtrack to determine the timing of the actual research.

 Consider the busy periods for your particular target audience and avoid scheduling a survey during those times

-You’ll also want to consider when your sample respondents may be more available to give you time for your study.
-Consider the busy periods for your particular target audience and avoid scheduling a survey during those times.
+You’ll also want to consider when your potential audience may be experiencing a peak time for their business operation and when they are more available to give you time for your study.
+Consider your target audience’s busy periods and avoid scheduling a survey during those times.
 For example, don’t send accountants surveys during tax season or ask for input from educators during the first week of school or during common exam periods.

-Many articles, contractors, and consultants provide a myriad of options for conducting B2B projects.
-On the one hand, companies with large budgets and complex research projects can hire a full-service research marketing agency to manage all the details, from strategy to compiling a comprehensive final report.
+Many articles, contractors, and consultants provide myriad options for conducting B2B projects.
+On closer look, companies with large budgets and complex research projects can hire a full-service research marketing agency to manage all the details, from strategy to compiling a comprehensive final report.

 Many do-it-yourself options abound online on the opposite end of the spectrum, which can be executed inexpensively and quickly.
-However, results may or may not provide you with the range of market research reports you are specifically seeking.
+However, results may or may not provide you with the range of market research reports you seek.

 What is a B2B Panel Provider?

-A B2B panel provider is a company that pre-recruits people willing to provide insights for various research projects.
-Panel members can be categorized by job title, expertise, demographics, geographical location, or a host of other specifics.
+B2B panel provider is a company that pre-recruits people willing to provide insights for various research projects.
+Job title, expertise, demographics, geographical location, or a host of other specifics can categorize panel members.
 When a customer contacts a panel provider and specifies the representative group they want, the provider then pulls from its database to deliver the correct panel.
 Panel members can be tapped for both qualitative and quantitative research projects.

 Types of B2B Panel Providers